NorthcoteHS/11COM/1_dataAndGraphicSolutions/1_core/4_visualisation.md

 - Colours and contrasts
 - Layout

-Choose two and describe how you have incorporated these formats and conventions into your infographic.
+Choose two and describe how you have incorporated these formats and conventions into your infographic, and how they improve your final product.

 | To submit |
 |---|